 This course introduces students to the principles of public and private international law.
 It addresses the legal problems of doing business in developed, developing and non-market countries, together with the economic and political issues that commonly arise.

-BUS272 - Theoretical Application Project in International Business Law
+BUS272 - Theoretical Application Project in International Business Law 3 Credits Available as hybrid only

 This course applies concepts, theories, and principles of international business law to work-related situations.

 BUS290 - Strategies for International Business Ventures